IBM/aspera-cli/docs/README.erb.md

 #### Bearer token: Configuration for user

-- Select a folder for which we want to grant access to a user, and get its identifier:
+- Select a folder for which to grant access to a user, and get its identifier:

   ```shell
   my_folder_id=$(<%=cmd%> node access_key do self show / --fields=id)
   ```

 > [!NOTE]
-> Here we simply select `/`, but any folder can be selected in the access key storage.
+> This example uses `/`, but any folder can be selected in the access key storage.

-- Let's designate a user by its ID:
+- Designate a user by ID:

   ```shell
   my_user_id=777